mj305/MapChallenge/README.md

-# Marvel API  -  React App
+# Map Challenge  -  React App

 -This is a super cool Marvel App were you can check out tons of characters and learn more about your favorite heroes!